sindresorhus/find-up/readme.md

 ### findUpSync([...name], options?)

-Returns the first path found (by respecting the order of the array) or `undefined` if none could be found.
+Returns the first path found (by respecting the order of names) or `undefined` if none could be found.

 ### findUpMultipleSync(name, options?)
 ### findUpMultipleSync(matcher, options?)

-Returns an array of paths or an empty array if none could be found.
+Returns an array of all paths found or an empty array if none could be found.

 ### findUpMultipleSync([...name], options?)

-Returns an array of the first paths found (by respecting the order of the array) or an empty array if none could be found.
+Returns an array of all paths found (by respecting the order of names) or an empty array if none could be found.

+### findDown(name, options?)
+### findDown([...name], options?)

+Find a file or directory by walking down descendant directories from `cwd`.
+Returns a `Promise` for either the path or `undefined` if it could not be found.

+### findDownSync(name, options?)
+### findDownSync([...name], options?)

+Synchronous version of `findDown`.

 #### name

 Type: `string`

 The name of the file or directory to find.
+Can be an array of names to search for multiple files.

 #### matcher

 Type: `Function`

-A function that will be called with each directory until it returns a `string` with the path, which stops the search, or the root directory has been reached and nothing was found.
+Called for each directory in the search.
+Return a path or `findUpStop` to stop the search.
 Useful if you want to match files with certain patterns, set of permissions, or other advanced use-cases.

-When using async mode, the `matcher` may optionally be an async or promise-returning function that returns the path.

 #### options